batjko/obsidian-vision-insights/README.md

 - **As Callout** - Create Obsidian callout blocks with analysis results
 - **Create New Note** - Generate a dedicated note for the analysis
 - **Append to Daily Note** - Add to today's daily note
+- **Insert Above/Below Image** - Place content adjacent to the image
+- **Replace Image with Callout** - Swap the image for a formatted callout

 ## Configuration Options